 The score is interpreted in relation to age:

-A more detailed cut-off for an abnormal average score was recently proposed 6:
+A more detailed cut-off for an abnormal average score has been proposed 6:

 It has been also noted that the exact cut-off has limited value above the age of 85 due to the substantial decrease in sensitivity 6.
-Additionally, both gender and age were found to be confounders of the score 9.
+Additionally, both gender, age and education were found to be confounders of the score 9,10.

 Atrophy has been shown to correlate with likelihood of progression from mild cognitive impairment (MCI) to dementia 4.